starkience/Cairo-storage1/README.md

 A contract defines the interaction between its storage and functions.
 The public functions allow modification or reading of the contract's storage.

-## Example Contract

-Here's a complete example of a contract, illustrating the concepts discussed: